 - In developing these policies and procedures, solicit input from an interprofessional team that includes representation of medical and nursing teams, administrators, and other employees.

 Violence in the workplace is prevalent in the United States, and workplace violence has become one of the most serious occupational hazards facing personnel working in today’s healthcare environment.
-Healthcare workers should not be expected to accept violence as “part of the job,” and employers must take appropriate steps to ensure that the chances for violence are minimized.
+Case managers should not be expected to accept violence as “part of the job,” and employers must take appropriate steps to ensure that the risks for violence are minimized.
 It is necessary for employers to create an environment in which employees are safe, secure, and productive.
 Systems must be put in place that address violence and promote risk-assessment and prevention.

 Code of Professional Conduct for Case Managers (Commission for Case Manager Certification)